Driver in truck trafficking case had suspended license

 It is not clear if those medical conditions were related to the disqualification of his commercial driver’s license.

 The law requires commercial drivers to be screened by a doctor for serious medical conditions that might impair their ability to safely operate their vehicles.
+Many drivers may also choose to attend a Florida traffic school online for many different reasons, for instance, some insurance providers may decrease the price of their insurance policy if a driver has been through extended driving education.

 Bradley, a lifelong truck driver, had worked for Pyle Transportation, a trucking company in Iowa, for several years, and was preparing to strike out on his own once he got a prosthetic leg this month.